Ksengnupan/SoftwareDesignAIoT/README.md

 ## Objectives
 1. To facilitate remote management and tracking order data.
 2. To make ordering process more convenient and achieve customer satisfaction.
-3. To develop a novel recommendation system to increase customer traction.

 ***User stories and acceptance criteria***